3-STRIKES --- CA LAWS

 There are two popular ways to challenge a conviction in an appellate court: a direct appeal and a writ of habeas corpus.

 A defendant with two or more ** "Strike" priors (a third striker) faces a minimum of 25-years-to-life in prison.
 After serving the 25-years on a 25-to-life sentence, he is then eligible for, but not guaranteed, parole.
 Whether and when an eligible life prisoner is paroled is up to the Board of Parole Hearings (BPH).
-The BPH is made up of members (mostly x-law enforcement staff) appointed by the Governor and they tend to be very conservative about paroling eligible life inmates.
-Since no 3-Strike life inmates has become eligible for parole and none will until 2019, no one knows how the BPH will deal with 3-Strike inmates.
+The BPH is made up of members appointed by the Governor and they tend to be very conservative about paroling eligible long-term (Lifer, etc. ) inmates.
+3-Striker life inmates has become eligible for parole; BPH will hold 3-Strike inmate hearings in the same way they do the other Lifer Parole Hearings.

 ** STRIKES: (aka Violent felonies) include murder, mayhem, rape, sodomy, lewd and lascivious act, robbery, kidnapping, carjacking, and first-degree burglary.
 Violent felonies also include any felony punishable by a life sentence or the death penalty.
 And any felony where the defendant inflicts great bodily injury or uses a firearm is a violent felony.